pasientskyhosting/pstr/README.md

 ## --hostname <string>
 Comma delimited list of hostnames to use for template rendering.

-**WARNING, If multiple services has Service.#.Ports.External.HTTP set this will generate multiple ingress rules with the same hostname if --limit is not used together with --ingress**
+**WARNING, If multiple services has Service.#.Ports.External.HTTP set this will generate multiple ingress rules with the same hostname if --limit is not used together with**

 ## notepad